Cover photo of my first book ‘On Morecambe Bay’

 In February 2013, age fifty-three, I moved into a detached house in the north of England, and am still living there in October 2024, aged sixty-five, single and retired.
 I am very fortunate, in that my mother aged 88 and my father aged 89, are still healthy and active and continue to live in their own house, just three miles from me.
 Also, my sister Monica lives only two miles away.

 2 October 2024 – Just finished watching the three hour long Phillip Schofield Cast Away on Channel 5 – in which Phillip spent ten days alone on a tiny deserted ‘paradise’ island – which moved me to tears, more than once.
 Phillip is sixty-two, just three years younger than me, and said in the programme ‘Life is so short, and I want to make the best of what remains’ & ‘If people don’t like the way I am, they can just Fuck Off‘! both sentiments being ones I completely agree with.
-I might only live for another 20 years, and that’s only a small number of summers.

 3 October 2024 – Just watched the third series of Heartstopper which was released on Netflix today.
 My main, slightly melancholic feeling, as with the two previous series, is best described as ‘what might have been’ – paragraph three above, will tell you why.
-You don’t think that when you’re eleven years old, and you become friends with another eleven year old boy, that from then on – now fifty-four years later – no one you have met since, would compare to them.
+You don’t think that when you’re eleven years old, and you become friends with another eleven year old boy, that from then on – now fifty-four years later – no one you have met since, would compare to him.

-: The cinematic masterpiece Death In Venice by director Visconti – starring the exquisitely beautiful, fifteen-year-old Swedish boy, Bjorn
+My favourite films: The cinematic masterpiece Death In Venice by director Visconti – starring the exquisitely beautiful, fifteen-year-old Swedish boy, Bjorn

 Andresen & the classic British comedy Withnail and I starring the brilliant actors; Paul McGann, Richard E. Grant and Richard Griffiths